jessie20022/cmsc320finalproject/README.md

 cmsc_avg_gpa2
 ```

-Additionally, we check the variances of the computer sciences and kinesiology average GPAs to see if they are equal enough to run the test and this check passes for us empirically.
+Additionally, we check the variances of the computer sciences and kinesiology average GPAs to see if they are equal enough to run the test and this check passes for us empirically (even if this does not hold, setting equal_var=False yields a very similar p-value).
 Therefore, we run the two sample t test on both NumPy arays, which we can do through the SciPy library.

 ```
 print(np.var(cmsc_avg_gpa2), np.var(knes_avg_gpa))